levelten/ga-in/readme.txt

 == Installation ==

+The Standard Installation enables both tracking and reporting for your site.
+If you already have tracking you want to keep, see Reporting Only Installation below.
+If you only want track your site in Google Analytics and not connect to reporting data, see Tracking Only Installation below.

+=== Standard Installation ===

 1. Upload the full ga-in directory into your wp-content/plugins directory.
 2. In WordPress select Plugins from your sidebar menu and activate the GAINWP - Google Analytics Integration for WordPress plugin.
-3. Open the plugin configuration page, which is located under Google Analytics menu.
+3. Open the plugin General Settings page, which is located under Google Analytics menu.
+4. Make sure Setup Mode is set to "Tracking & Reporting" (default).
-4. Authorize the plugin to connect to Google Analytics using the Authorize Plugin button.
+5. Click the Authorize Plugin button.
-5. Go back to the plugin configuration page, which is located under Google Analytics menu to update/set your settings.
-6. Go to Google Analytics -> Tracking Code to configure/enable/disable tracking.
+6. Click the red Get Access Code link to open a new browser tab/window and follow the steps to generate the code.
+5. Back on your WordPress browser tab/window, copy and paste the access code into the Access Code input field.
+6. Click Save Access Code button.
+7. After the save, select the Tracking ID / View for your site.
+8. Click the Save Changes button.

+=== Reporting Only Installation ===

+1. Complete steps 1-3 from the Standard Installation.
+4. Set Setup Mode to "Reporting only".
+5. Click Save Changes.
+6. Complete steps 5-8 from the Standard Installation.

+=== Tracking Only Installation ===

+1. Follow setups 1-3 of the Standard Installation.
+4. Set Setup Mode to "Tracking only".
+5. Copy and paste your Tracking ID from Google Analytics into the Tracking ID input.
+6. Click Save Changes.

 == Frequently Asked Questions ==